sebfried/BatchLoader/README.md

 # Batch Loader: Responsive Image Batch Loader
 ## Work in Progress

-The `BatchLoader` JavaScript library for websites is designed to load the optimal image sizes from directories containing batch-resized images.
+The `BatchLoader` for websites is designed to load the optimal image sizes from directories containing batch-resized images.

 ## Usage